We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Balloon Mortgage Loans

-Balloon loans are a type of mortgage that allows the borrower to only make interest payments for a short fixed term of five to ten years.
+Balloon loans are a type of mortgage that allows the borrower to make only interest payments for a short, fixed term of five to ten years.
 Afterward, the borrower must pay the remainder loan balance in one single payment.

 This loan is a good option for borrowers planning on: